Duality in finite element exterior calculus and Hodge duality on the sphere: Equivalence of definitions of Pr- k(Tn)

 \section{Equivalence of definitions of \texorpdfstring{$\mathcal P_r^-\Lambda^k(T^n)$}{Pr-\textLambda k(Tn)}}

 The definition of $\mathcal P_r^-\Lambda^k(T^n)$ that we gave in Definition \ref{def:pm} is different from the definition given by Arnold, Walk, and Winther in \cite{afw06}.
-In this appendix, we show that the two definitions are equivalent. \begin{definition} For $r\ge1$, Arnold, Falk, and Winther \cite{afw06} define $\P_r^-\Lambda^k(T^n)$ to be
+In this appendix, we show that the two definitions are equivalent.

+The definition in \cite[Subsection 3.2]{afw06} involves choosing an arbitrary point $z$ in the simplex $T^n$ and defining a vector field on $T^n$ such that the vector based at $x\in T^n$ points away from $z$ with magnitude $\abs{x-z}$.
+Setting $z$ to be the center of the simplex $\left(\frac1{n+1},\dotsc,\frac1{n+1}\right)$, one can check that this vector field is given by the formula